JANUARY TO FEBRUARY

 Next up, another book somewhat related to North Korea: The Dictator’s Handbook: Why Bad Behaviour is Almost Always Bad Politics.

 I thought it might have been a comedic effort, but it’s not at all.
-Instead, it’s a very insightful and well-researched and very readable effort which describes how all leaders – good or bad – endeavour to remain at the top of their respective food chains whether they be dictators, democratically elected leader, CEOs, or the leaders of pretty much anything else.
+Instead, it’s a very insightful and well-researched and very readable effort which describes how all leaders – good or bad – endeavor to remain at the top of their respective food chains whether they be dictators, democratically elected leader, CEOs, or the leaders of pretty much anything else.
 It’s a rather sad incitement on humanity, and I’m sure we haven’t seen the last of the kinds of examples given.
 In fact, just a few minutes ago, I read an article claiming Putin was behind the assassination attempt of a dissident and immediately thought of this book.
 I finished it on January 22 on my way to The Australian Open with mum.

 Next up is The Dispossessed by Ursula K. Le Guin.